 We attended the reception for the French Film Festival this evening, which afforded us an opportunity, if we so chose, to rub elbows not only with other attendees but also with the delegation of French filmmakers, actors, and technicians who participated here in Richmond.
 Out of the blue, of all the people present, a notable French … Continue reading Brief encounter with Marianne Denicourt at the French Film Festival reception

 We’re just finishing up a great first full day in Richmond.
 We slept in this morning and had a late breakfast at the hotel.
 Kathryn went for a more traditional breakfast of pancakes and eggs, while I switched things up and had sauteed shrimp and grits.
-Lunch was at a restaurant that our Uber driver … Continue reading First full day in Richmond
+Lunch was at a restaurant that our Uber driver … Continue reading The end of a great first full day in Richmond

 After last night’s film, we finally got back to the hotel at about 11:30 pm.
 The hotel lounge apparently closes at 10 pm, and our room doesn’t have a minibar, so we walked down the street to a local Irish pub for a nightcap.
-I entered the pub fully expecting to order a typical Irish … Continue reading Nightcap of Legend Brown
+I entered the pub fully expecting to order a typical Irish … Continue reading Nightcap of Legend Brown, first night in Richmond

 Although it didn’t start until after 10 pm, we made it through our first film at the French Film Festival yesterday, Au nom de ma fille.
 Since film titles are not always translated literally, this film has been called either In Her Name or Kalinka in English, the latter being the victim’s first name.
 It was … Continue reading Au nom de ma fille